ppetrid/yawd-elfinder/docs/ref/settings.rst

 Default:: ``'%selfinder/js/i18n/' % settings.STATIC_URL``

 The root url under which elfinder translation files are available.
-It can be overriden in your project's admin settings
+You can override this in your project's root settings

 .. _setting-ELFINDER_LANGUAGES: